pammacdotnet/TypstPaper/paper.typ

-#let tiaoma = package-link("Tiaoma")
-#let Touying = package-link("Touying")

 For sharing and distributing small amount of information, a QR code and other barcodes have proven helpful.
-They can be generated and customized via the #tiaoma package, using a Wasm version of Zint.
+They can be generated and customized via the #Tiaoma package, using a Wasm version of Zint.

 = Slide composition <sec:slides>
 Typst can be extended for slide creation through the #Touying package, which provides a flexible framework similar in spirit to LaTeX's Beamer @Hofert10.
-With Touying, users can design presentation slides directly in Typst, benefiting from its concise syntax, powerful layout capabilities, and smooth PDF output.
-The package supports themes, overlays, and structured elements, making it easy to control the visual style while focusing on content.
-Touying enables the creation of consistent, professional slides with minimal boilerplate.
+With #Touying, users can design presentation slides directly in Typst, benefiting from its concise syntax, powerful layout capabilities, and smooth PDF output.
+The package supports themes, overlays, and structured elements, making it easy to control the visual style while focusing on content. #Touying enables the creation of consistent, professional slides with minimal boilerplate.
 This makes it especially appealing for academic and technical presentations where precision, readability, and customization are key (@fig:slides).

 #figure(
   image("./slide example/example.pdf", width: 98%),